NSombekke/Logic-LLM/improved_blogpost.md

 		<td>28.00</td>
 	</tr>
 	<tr align="left">
 		<td colspan=7><b>Table 3.</b> Accuracy of standard prompting (Standard), chain-of-thought prompting (CoT), and our method (Logic-LM, without self-refinement) across five reasoning datasets using the Llama-3 model.
 The best results for each base dataset are highlighted.
-Additionally the results of the LTL extension are shown.
-(TODO missende waarden)</td>
+Additionally the results of the LTL extension are shown.</td>
 	</tr>
 </table>